Caiowp/InternetSpeedScript/README.md

 sudo cp updownsped /usr/bin/updownspeed

-Now you can execute it in your terminal emulator just typing updownspeed
+Now you can execute it in your terminal emulator just by typing updownspeed